Tadwork/MLZoomCampSolutions/capstone/README.md

 - install the aws CDK https://docs.aws.amazon.com/cdk/v2/guide/work-with.html#work-with-prerequisites
 - in this directory and run `cdk bootstrap`
-- run `cdk deploy` to deploy the LaptopPredictionStack
+- run `cdk deploy` to deploy the FaceAgeDetectionStack
 - somewhere in the middle of running it will send an email to the domain owner (tzvi.dev) asking permission to create a certificate for the subdomain which the owner must click "accept" on for the run to continue
 - the stack will build the docker image, create a lambda, create an ssl certificate, and create a cloudfront deployment pointing to the lambda function url
 - redirect Cloudflare (or other DNS provider) to the cloudfront distribution domain name XXXX.cloudfront.net using a CNAME record